 Besides, you know you have those cute shoes in your closet that cause you to have blisters.
 Let them go.
 They don’t make you happy.
 Chances are, they make you miserable in more ways than just blisters.

-I once had a pair of 4 inch leather booties I LOVED!
+I once had a pair of 4-inch leather booties I LOVED!
 However, every time I saw them, I felt guilt.
-I felt guilt for the money spent on them and guilt for never wearing them.
+I felt guilty for the money spent on them and guilt for never wearing them.
 Finally, I let them go.
 My heart and my feet have never been happier once they were gone.

 If you have a super small closet (or even no closets), check out this article on how to create a capsule wardrobe with a very small space.